Winterize your home during the fall whenever possible.

 Frozen pipes are one of the first things that come to mind when we think about snowstorms—especially those that knock out power.
 To protect your pipes from freezing and bursting:

-Open your cabinet doors if temperatures in your home drop.
-This step circulates warm air to the pipes in the walls behind these cabinets.
+Open your cabinet doors that house pipes if temperatures in your home drop.
+This step circulates warm air to these pipes and prevents them from freezing.

-Let your pipes drip if the temperatures drop below 20 degrees Fahrenheit and if your water comes from exposed pipes.
+Let your faucets drip if temperatures drop below 20 degrees Fahrenheit, especially if your water comes from exposed pipes.

 4. Winterize Your Windows and Doors